andremichelle/jsx/readme.md

 ## Magic Injects

-However, there are four "magic pills" in **JSX Launchpad** that simplify the development process.
+There are four "magic pills" in **JSX Launchpad** that simplify the development process (if you want to).
 These are **not** confined to the scope of a component.
 You maintain full control over the DOM and its state at all times.
 These magic pills can be injected anywhere in your code, eliminating the need for 'useEffect' or 'useState'.